 So, is Australia positioned to become a solar energy powerhouse?

-There’s a reason we’ve been slip, slop, slapping since the 80’s, our environments are perfectly positioned to harness the power of the sun.
+There’s a reason we’ve been slip, slop, slapping since the 80’s, our environments are perfectly positioned to harness the sun's power.

 Australia's large-scale renewable energy target to meet 33,000 gigawatt-hours of renewable energy by 2020 was also considered a highly successful policy, as it drove unprecedented levels of investment in large-scale solar installations.

-Australia’s highly competitive solar market encourages the companies within it to constantly evolve and innovate their products, further advancing the solar industry as a whole.
+Australia’s highly competitive solar market encourages companies to constantly evolve and innovate their products, further advancing the solar industry as a whole.

 Ok, but how does the Solar industry work?

-The solar industry can be broken-down in three different areas:
+The solar industry can be broken down into three different areas:

 1. Solar research & component manufacturing

 Solar panels are pretty complex, and consist of three main components; photovoltaic cells, inverters and poly or monocrystalline panels.
-The manufacturing of these components is pretty crucial, because without one component, you can’t build a solar panel.
+Manufacturing these components is crucial, because without one component, you can’t build a solar panel.
 Various solar components are also constantly being improved through research, such as the solar hot water diversion and battery storage research that Mercury & Contact Energy conduct in New Zealand.

 2. Solar panel installers